ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 access token and refresh token).
 5. Click **Create**.
 Your client ID and client secret appear.
 6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Spreadsheet scopes, and then click **Authorize APIs**.
-7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.
+7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token.

 ### Step 1: Import the Google Sheets Ballerina Library
 First, import the ballerinax/googleapis_sheets module into the Ballerina project.